walshbr/introduction-to-text-analysis/archives/tei.md

 * Each line has text.
 * Some of that text contains a rhyme.

-And we can represent it graphically, like so:
+And we can represent it graphically, like so, where black denotes the stanza boundaries, horizontal blue the lines, and the rotating colors under the final words describe a rhyme scheme:

 ![marking up poem by hand](/assets/tei.png)

+Or with text.

-I stopped short of assigning a rhyme scheme of *a b c b d b*, but you get the idea.
+I stopped short of assigning a rhyme scheme of *a b c b d b*, but you

 The *Text Encoding Initiative* (TEI) is an attempt to join abstract humanities concepts with the kinds of systematic